Arrowhead Cliff Rock Climbing

 : Arrowhead Cliff

 This crack begins with awkward layback moves under a significant bulge.
 Reach around the bulge for a solid wide handjam and place a piece.
 Pull into the crack proper and continue on mainly hands for the first 10-15'.
 The crack narrows for the remainder of the route, fingers and thin hands, occasional face features for feet.
 The climbing gets very scrappy and demanding toward the top, jams are thin and flaring, occasional crimps on granite crystals may be better than jams, but feet may be crumbly...[more]
-Browse More Classics in MA
+Browse More Classics in Massachusetts

 Mar 25, 2014